What Is an Average Semi-Truck Crash Settlement?

 - The agencies will determine whether the semi-truck’s load was properly secured.
 Overloading and load shift are common causes of crashes.
 Investigators will need to determine whether the load caused the crash and if so, why;

 - The agencies will investigate whether the driver operated the truck properly.
 Many times these reports indicate that the truck driver operated negligently.
-Drivers can speed, fall asleep behind the wheel, turn too fast, or fail to yield, causing an accident;
+Drivers can cause an accident by speeding, falling asleep behind the wheel, turning too fast, or failing to yield;

 - The investigators will examine the safety record of the driver as well as the safety record of the truck.
 The agencies will want to know if the driver has a history of rules violations, fines, traffic violations, and whether the driver conducted the required safety inspections before departing;